Uvalde schools’ police chief resigns from City Council - NewsBreak

 Uvalde schools’ police chief resigns from City Council

-UVALDE, Texas (AP) — The Uvalde school district’s police chief has stepped down from his position in the City Council just weeks after being sworn in following allegations that he erred in his response to the mass shooting at Robb Elementary School that left 19 students and two teachers dead .
+The Uvalde school district’s police chief has stepped down from his position in the City Council just weeks after being sworn in following allegations that he erred in his response to the mass shooting at Robb Elementary School that left 19 students and two teachers dead.

-Chief Pete Arredondo told the Uvalde Leader-News on Friday that he has decided to step down for the good of the city administration.
-He was elected to the District 3 council position on May 7 and was sworn in — in a closed-door ceremony — on May 31, just a week after the massacre.
+Chief Pete Arredondo said in a letter dated Friday that he has decided to step down for the good of the city and “to minimize further distractions.”
+He was elected to the council on May 7 and was sworn in on May 31, just a week after the massacre, in a closed-door ceremony.

-“After much consideration, I regret to inform those who voted for me that I have decided to step down as a member of the city council for District 3.
-The mayor, the city council, and the city staff must continue to move forward without distractions.
-I feel this is the best decision for Uvalde,” Arredondo said.
+“The mayor, the city council, and the city staff must continue to move forward to unite our community once again,” Arredondo said in his resignation, first reported by the Uvalde Leader-News.

+The Uvalde City Council released Arredondo’s resignation letter Saturday, after city officials received notification of his intent to step down via email, but did not comment further.

-Representatives of the Uvalde mayor, Don McLaughlin, have not responded to requests for comment Saturday.
+Representatives of Uvalde Mayor Don McLaughlin have not responded to AP’s requests for comment.

 Col. Steven McCraw, director of the Texas Department of Public Safety, told a state Senate hearing last month that Arredondo — the on-site commander — made “terrible decisions” as the massacre unfolded on May 24 , and that the police response was an “abject failure.”